MichaelVerdegaal/tanos_scraper/README.md

 A fairly substantial time, except it to take around 4-5 hours in most cases.

 ## Will this crash the source website?
 Very likely it won't.
-The script takes roughly 1 second per request, which it should handle just fine.
+The script takes multiple seconds per request, which it should handle just fine.
 If you're unsure you can implement a sleep mechanic, or request a database dump by messaging me.